dems9f61/comany/README.md

 ### Additional tasks
 * Use [Swagger](https://swagger.io) to expose the employee-service and event-service endpoints
-* Run the message broker and databases you've chosen to store the employee's data and employee event's data in Docker containers (instead of in-memory database).
+* Run the message broker and databases chosen to store the employee's data and employee event's data in Docker containers (instead of in-memory database).

 # Implementation